Optimal execution and speculation with trade signals: The model

-Here, $\Delta^l_t C=C_t-C_{t-}$ and $\Delta^r_t C=C_{t+}-C_t$ denote, respectively, the `left' and the `right' jumps of $C$ at time~$t\geq 0$.
-They correspond to the proactive signal-based trades and reactive state-based trades we introduce shortly.\bigbreak
+Notice that we allow $C$ to be merely l\`adl\`ag and so there may be `left jumps' $\Delta^l_t C:=C_t-C_{t-}$ and `right jumps' $\Delta^r_t C:=C_{t+}-C_t$ at the same time~$t\geq 0$.
+They correspond to the proactive signal-based trades and reactive state-based trades we will introduce shortly.

-The following lemma provides a representation of the trader's strategy and clarifies how to use the signal $\Delta_t Z$ in her strategy. \begin{lemma} A process $C$ is a $\Lambda$-measurable process of locally bounded variation if and only if it admits the decomposition
+The following lemma provides a representation of the trader's strategy and clarifies how she uses the signal $Z$; its proof is given in the Appendix~\ref{sec:DecompositionStrategies}. \begin{lemma} A process $C=(C_t)_{t \in [0,T]}$ is a $\Lambda$-measurable process of locally bounded variation if and only if it admits the decomposition